·

 The future of CNS drug discovery is Spatial.

-Conventional drug testing treats the brain as a uniform system, ignoring its distinct cellular neighborhoods, spatial architectures, and localized disease signatures.
-DNAxon integrates single-cell and spatial transcriptomics to build the world's first spatial AI for neuropharmacology.
-By simulating how drugs interact with human brain tissue at the single-cell level, we forecast clinical efficacy, map off-target toxicity, and pinpoint responder subgroups years before a trial begins.
+Conventional drug testing treats the brain as a uniform system, ignoring its distinct cellular neighbourhoods, spatial architectures, and localised disease signatures.
+DNAxon integrates single-cell and spatial multi-omics to build a dedicated spatial AI engine for neuropharmacology.
+By predicting how drugs interact with human brain tissue at the single-cell level, we forecast clinical efficacy, map off-target neurotoxicity, and identify responder subgroups before a single patient is dosed.

 Mission

 Developing CNS therapies is one of the most complex challenges in modern medicine, historically limited by the inability to track drug interactions within the brain's physical architecture.
-Our mission is to equip researchers with the missing layer of spatial intelligence.
-By illuminating the exact cellular coordinates of disease, we empower R&D teams to validate targets, predict safety, and advance clinical pipelines with unprecedented visibility and confidence.
+Our mission is to unlock the missing layer of spatial intelligence.
+By illuminating the exact cellular coordinates of disease, we de-risk partner assets and drive our own proprietary target discovery with unprecedented visibility and confidence.

 What traditionally takes over a decade of trial and error can now be mapped and de-risked in a fraction of the time.